 Will my JSA stop?

-You will be able to claim CB-JSA for up to six months as long as you meet the JSA criteria.
-There is no time limit for IR-JSA and you will be allowed to claim it for as long as you meet the JSA criteria.
+You will be able to claim 'new style' JSA for a maximum of 182 days as long as you meet the JSA criteria.
+There is no time limit for Universal Credit, and you will be allowed to claim it for as long as you meet the requirements.

 - Universal Credit